bcnzer/liftcodeplay/content/2020/08/31/the-death-of-a-user/index.md

 # Some background

-Your car needs maintenance - scheduled, unscheduled (something broke) and recalls.
+Your car needs maintenance - scheduled (due every X days), unscheduled (something broke) and recalls.

 Aircraft are the same but they have a lot more of it and it can get complex.
 The program I wrote managed all this plus a whole lot more.